 This, regardless if you work on a gym or several, or even if you are self-employed.

 In any case, to be successful as a personal trainer you need clients.

 And, without a doubt, social media has an important - and fundamental - role in this process.

-Just look at the total number of people (in millions) active in the main social networks in the first quarter of 2020, according to Statista.
+Just look at the total number of people (in millions) active in the main social networks at the beginning of 2021, according to Statista.

 Why use Social Media?

 Social media is free, simple, and entertaining, so it's not surprising that people of all ages, social profiles, and locations are there.

 As such, to reach your target audience and increase your number of followers, try the strategy of social media specialist, Gary Vaynerchuck.